Ray Lee Hunt: Political donations

 Hunt was a major supporter of former President of the United States George W. Bush and a member of the President's Foreign Intelligence Advisory Board.
 He serves on the Board of Trustees of his alma mater, SMU, and of the George W. Bush Presidential Center.
 In 2015, Hunt and his wife donated $2 million to a Super PAC supporting the presidential candidacy of Jeb Bush.

+Other donations

+Hunt is also a major donor to the SMU athletic program.
+He was one of a group of roughly 15 boosters who played a major role in the university's impending 2024 move from the American Athletic Conference to the Atlantic Coast Conference (ACC).
+The group's members committed to making athletic donations large enough to allow the school to forego any ACC media revenue for its first nine years as an ACC member.

 Personal life

 Hunt is married and has five children.
 Hunt's son, Hunter L. Hunt, is the CEO of Hunt Consolidated Energy.
 Hunt lives in Dallas, Texas.
-As of 2015, Forbes estimated Hunt's net worth to be US$6 billion.
+As of 2015, Forbes estimated Hunt's net worth to be US$6 billion, and a 2023 Yahoo Sports story placed his net worth at $7.5 billion.